devcontainers-community/features-bazel/README.md

 This Feature installs Bazel using [Bazelisk].
 Then, it symlinks `/usr/local/bin/bazel` to the Bazelisk installation so that you can use `bazel` as normal through `bazelisk`.
-It also installs the [Bazel VS Code extension].
+The main feature of Bazelisk is that it automatically uses the correct Bazel version based on things like `$USE_BAZEL_VERSION`, `.bazeliskrc`, `.bazelversion`, and more.
+This feature also installs the [Bazel VS Code extension].
 Oh, and it also installs [Buildifier] for your convenience. 😉

 ## Usage